How to Extend Your Wi-Fi Signal

 1. Change or upgrade your internet plan

-The first thing you should always look at if you’re struggling with a less-than-stellar connection is your actual internet provider.
-Does your connection often get interrupted, even if you’re right next to the router?
+If you're struggling with a less-than-stellar connection, it could be a sign that it's time to change your internet provider.
+Does your connection often get interrupted, even if you're right next to the router?
 Does your YouTube buffer constantly?
-Does your Wi-Fi always get significantly worse once all the nine-to-fivers get home and start streaming?
+Does your Wi-Fi get significantly worse during the evening when everyone gets home from work?

 Enter your zip code below to find all the best internet providers in your area.